jaredblack/trivia-wizard-2/docs/overview.md

     - team view shows buttons for A-{B..Z} (# is configurable per-question by host)
 4. Wagers (not sure what to call this)
     - replicating bar trivia format I've done where you wager 2,4,6 points for each question within a category depending on your confidence. would need to think through the UI for this a bit more
+5. Numeric - basically an automation of how I score numeric ones today.
+    - Host can put in the correct answer and how much margin of error teams can have for full points or half points.
+Or could also have it calculate points more granularly based on how close you are but that would take some math.
 # API Descriptions
 ## Host
 ### CreateGame